BuddiesOfBudgie/budgie-screensaver/README.md

 The overwhelming majority of the patches are ported from Ubuntu's package-fork of gnome-screensaver to allow a simple drop-in replacement for the gnome-screensaver package.

+**UNLESS ANYONE WANTS THIS AS A PACKAGE, WE'LL JUST APPLY THE PATCHES BACK ON TOP OF OUR OWN gnome-screensaver PACKAGE**